 Among these six little white rabbits choose the one that spoke to you the most and that has awoken your imagination, and donate it to our cause.
 Help us breed like rabbits!

 If you are thinking of sending us something, here a couple of useful details:

 ▼ The size of your artistic donation should be A1 or below, but sticking to the A standard paper sizes.
 (The vast majority of works will be printed in A3 but depending on the amount of contributions we might print some of them in A2).

 ▼ We don’t have a budget.
 (The project White Rabbits lives thanks to voluntary work and contributions.
-Nonetheless if we have been awarded the “Best Poster Award” at the Italian AIDS Conference - ICAR2017 and we have been invited to set up this exhibition, it is because our potential is being recognized.
+Nonetheless if we have been awarded the “Best Poster Award” at the Italian AIDS Conference - ICAR2017 and we have been invited to set up an immersive exhibition at the EACS 2017 - the European Conference on Aids, it is because our potential is being recognized.
 When we will conquer the world and have funds to pull together a proper publications you will be the first to know.
 On top of that, as a testament of our infinite gratitude, we will offer you a drink every time we meet).

 ▼ There will be a selection.
 Artistic contributions will be selected to ensure high quality of the illustrations and the professionality of the artists.
 In the past we have received art from students of different ages and these deeply touched us.
 Nonetheless in this context we want to make sure that all exhibited art is on message.
-(All works of art, with no exclusion, will be available on our website at the end of the conference).
+(All works of art, with no exclusion, will be available on our website).

 ▼ If your illustration contains some text, make sure (if possible) that it will be able to accommodate other languages.
 Since we are seriously megalomaniac we have the ambition to internationalize the White Rabbits.
 The red ribbon and the struggle against AIDS need us, and our little white rabbits will be the Trojan Horse that will bring awareness throughout the planet.